microsoft/qlib/README.md

  -->

 ## Auto Quant Research Workflow
-Qlib provides a tool named `Estimator` to run the whole workflow automatically (including building dataset, training models, backtest and evaluation).
+Qlib provides a tool named `qrun` to run the whole workflow automatically (including building dataset, training models, backtest and evaluation).
 You can start an auto quant research workflow and have a graphical reports analysis according to the following steps:

-1. Quant Research Workflow: Run  `Estimator` with [estimator_config.yaml](examples/estimator/estimator_config.yaml) as following. (*Please note that this may **not work** under MacOS with Python 3.8 due to the incompatibility of the `sacred` package we use with Python 3.8.
-We will fix this bug in the future.*)
+1. Quant Research Workflow: Run  `qrun` with lightgbm workflow config ([workflow_config_lightgbm.yaml](examples/benchmarks/LightGBM/workflow_config_lightgbm.yaml)) as following.
     ```bash
       cd examples  # Avoid running program under the directory contains `qlib`
-      estimator -c estimator/estimator_config.yaml
+      qrun benchmarks/LightGBM/workflow_config_lightgbm.yaml
     ```
-    The result of `Estimator` is as follows, please refer to please refer to [Intraday Trading](https://qlib.readthedocs.io/en/latest/component/backtest.html) for more details about the result.
+    The result of `qrun` is as follows, please refer to please refer to [Intraday Trading](https://qlib.readthedocs.io/en/latest/component/backtest.html) for more details about the result.

     ```bash